stub42/pytz/src/README.txt

 License
 ~~~~~~~

-BSD style license.
+MIT license.
 I'm happy to relicense this code if necessary
 for inclusion in other open source projects.